triuduongg/msx/README.md

 #### - thedaily: [https://www.nytimes.com/column/the-daily]
 #### - theage: [https://www.theage.com.au/rssheadlines]
 #### - smh: [https://www.smh.com.au/rssheadlines]
-#### - The next section is [widget], this is the section containing available utilities that the creator of this application has developed, details at [https://msx.benzac.de/info/?tab=Showcases].
-The last item is [launcher], which allows you to add other contents while still using my content.
-You can create your own content easily if you know about the programming of this application.
+#### - [widget] is the section containing available utilities that the creator of this application has developed, details at [https://msx.benzac.de/info/?tab=Showcases].
+#### - You can create your own content easily if you know about the programming of this application.
 Experience it at [https://codepen.io/benzac-de].
 #### - That's all the information I can give you about my content, take a look at [https://github.com/triuduongg/msx].
 Thank you for using my content!